Volunteer Tax Preparer

 Skills: Good customer service skills.
 Strong problem solving skills and attention to detail.
 Ability to work with diverse peoples.
 Basic computing skills.
 Punctual, consistent, reliable and able to work independently throughout the tax season.

-Preferences: Already completed Federal Tax for Individuals or attend In seat VITA training.
+Preferences: Already completed Federal Tax for Individuals or attended prior VITA training.

 721 State Street Springfield MA

 Job Types: Part-time, Temporary

 No additional volunteer opportunities at this time.